-1. Introduction
+1. INTRODUCTION

 The modern programmable GPU is generally viewed as a powerful processor because of its many processing units working simultaneously.
-Most published works on GPU computations capitalize on using each processing unit sophisticatedly but more or less individually to perform some tasks for collation into a desired output [OLG05].
+Most published works on GPU computations capitalize on using each processing unit sophisticatedly but more or less individually to perform some tasks [15].
 On the other hand, in the history of parallel computation (with the GPU as one of its present form), we note that there are many sophisticated communication patterns that assist in computations.
-For example, Ladner and Fischer [LF80] present the parallel prefix to solve the prefix problem with associative operation.
+For example, Ladner and Fischer [13] present the parallel prefix to solve the prefix problem with associative operation.
 Motivated by these works, we attempt to seek a good understanding of the computational possibilities with sophisticated communication patterns among processing units in the GPU.